 Flowers are an integral part of any wedding celebration because they enhance the beauty and romance of the entire occasion.
 Depending on the time of year, there are literally hundreds of different flowers that are used at a wedding.
 Often times, couples choose seasonal types or classic flowers such as red roses and carnations.
 However, there is much more to wedding flowers than just knowing the types you happen to like.
 These include vases, arrangements, and all other sorts of wedding flower terminology that you’ll never need to know again.

 Most people aren’t too familiar with floral arrangements and won’t ever need to know about them again.
 So, we’ve put together this guide to wedding flower terminology to help you.
-Use it to deal with your wedding florist and get exactly what you want for your ceremony and reception.
+I won’t teach you about the worst flowers to pick for your wedding.
+However, use it to deal with your wedding florist and get exactly what you want for your ceremony and reception.

 Standard Wedding Flower Terminology